guettli/future-focused-communication/README.md

 * Use the right tool for the job (This is even worse.
 This is like "one plus one is two".
 It contains no useful content)
 * It depends.

-Don't start to work and try to make someone happy after he used vague and confusing sentences like above.
+Don't start and try to make someone happy after he used vague and confusing sentences like above.

 Avoid guessing.